ryazhenkofc/f1datascraper/README.md

 **What is this?**

 This Python library allows you to extract data from various Formula racing websites effortlessly.
-Get driver standings, race results, team rankings, and fastest laps for Formula 1, F1 Academy, Formula 2, and Formula 3.
+Get driver standings, race results, team rankings, and fastest laps for Formula 1, F1 Academy, Formula 2, Formula 3 and Formula E.

 **Categories:**